IBM-Bluemix-Docs/ComposeForMySQL/index.md

 ## Managing Compose for MySQL

 You can manage your service from the service dashboard.
-Here you can find information about your {{site.data.keyword.Bluemix_notm}} Compose database and how to connect to it.
+Here you can find information about your {{site.data.keyword.cloud}} Compose database and how to connect to it.
 You can also:
 - manage your backups
 - allocate more resources for your service
 - change the service password